-- Analyze the assessment results After completing the HSAT, review the scorecard to identify wellness needs within the school community. - Identify S.M.A.R.T. goals Create four schoolwide SMART goals to improve the nutritional and physical activity environment for students, staff wellness and other areas of need within the school community related to health and wellness. - Create an action plan Explore all the offerings available from the program to tailor your approach and complete your action plan, which will include a minimum of four schoolwide initiatives that improve your school's health policies, systems or environment.
+- Analyze the assessment results After completing the HSAT, review the scorecard with a BHC: PHS wellness coordinator to identify wellness needs within the school community. - Identify S.M.A.R.T. goals Create four schoolwide SMART goals to improve the nutritional and physical activity environment for students, staff wellness and other areas of need within the school community related to health and wellness. - Create an action plan Explore all the offerings available from the program to tailor your approach and complete your action plan, which will include a minimum of four schoolwide initiatives that improve your school's health policies, systems or environment.

 Teach 10 Project Healthy Schools lessons - The curriculum for the 10 Project Healthy Schools lessons emphasizes the five program goals.
 All fifth, sixth or seventh grade students will receive the 10 lessons from teachers trained in their delivery.
-All the lesson materials will be provided and maintained by the school.
+All the lesson materials will be provided by the BHC: PHS program and maintained by the school.

-- Teach the SEL lessons The SEL curriculum delivered to students in sixth, seventh and eighth grades emphasizes student self-care and coping strategies.
+- Teach the MMH Social Emotional Health lessons The SEL curriculum delivered to students in sixth, seventh and eighth grades emphasizes student self-care and coping strategies.
 Teachers receive training prior to lesson delivery and receive ongoing support. - Implement schoolwide wellness initiatives Schools are expected to plan at least four sustainable policy, systems or environmental change initiatives based on the S.M.A.R.T. goals identified through the school assessment data.